MercersKitchen/Introductory-CS/README.md

 - REPL.IT or https://replit.com/ is a good option that fully syncs to GitHub
 - Good Video to link GitHub with Repl.it: <a href="https://www.youtube.com/watch?v=14BzqAx55ao">Repl.it Github Integration, Accessed 20220223</a>

+**CAUTION** Mr. Mercer has not tested this fully but it remains an option

 ---

 # Website Promotion